netdata/netdata/packaging/installer/README.md

 **We have currently only officially released `.RPM` packages**. `.DEB` packages will be officially released with v1.17.0 of Netdata.
 However, early adopters can experiment with our `.DEB` packages using our nightly releases.

 We provide two separate repositories, one for our stable releases and one for our nightly releases.
+See this notice about [stable vs. nightly](#stable-vs-nightly-releases) for more information.
 Our current packaging infrastructure provider is [Package Cloud](https://packagecloud.io).
 You can visit the repository pages to read more, or try the set-up commands to get started.

 **Stable releases:** Our stable production releases are hosted in the [netdata/netdata](https://packagecloud.io/netdata/netdata) repository on Packagecloud.